Indonesia issues 'extreme weather' warning for tsunami-hit coast near Krakatoa

 The vast archipelago, which sits on the Pacific "Ring of Fire", has suffered its worst annual death toll from disasters in more than a decade.

-The Saturday evening tsunami followed the collapse of an area of the volcano island of about 64 hectares, or about 90 football pitches.
+The Saturday evening tsunami followed the collapse of an area of the volcano island of about 64 hectares (222 acres), or about 90 soccer pitches.

-READ: Singer of pop band Seventeen to bury wife killed in Indonesia tsunami

 The waves generated engulfed fishing villages and holiday beach parties at resorts, leaving a coast littered with crushed vehicles, felled trees.
 Chunks of metal, wooden beams and household items have been strewn across roads and rice fields.